awslabs/clickstream-analytics-on-aws/docs/en/analytics/explore/event.md

 # Event Analysis
 Event analysis is used to study the frequency of certain behavioral events.
-You can conduct multi-dimensional analysis of user behavior through custom metrics, groupings, filters, and various visual charts.
+You can conduct multidimensional analysis of user behavior through custom metrics, groupings, filters, and various visual charts.

 ## Use cases
 Event analysis are commonly used when analyzing user behaviors, for example:

 - Query on user usage of certain product functions (such as adding favorite, video playback, view live stream, etc.);
-- Compare different group of users's behaviors, such as number of login per different country
+- Compare different group of user's behaviors, such as number of login per different country
 - Compare different channel's effectiveness, such as sign-up rate per traffic source.

 ## Key concept:
-- **Metric**: perform aggregation on a selected event, such as count number of event, or count number of distinct users perform the event.
+- **Metric**: perform aggregation on a selected event, support the following metrics:
+  - User number: count number of event
+  - Event number: count number of distinct users
+  - County by: count distinct value of a specified dimension (string type)
+  - Max/Min/Sum/Avg/Median by: aggregate the values of a specified metric (number type)

 ## How to use